 User Engagement Analytics Metrics

-What is your retention rate?
+- What is your retention rate?
 How many users return to your app?
 See when users stop using the app and when they return.
 Use the information to detect where and why your app is losing users.
 This is especially useful if your app has built-in notifications as a means of stimulating engagement and retention.
 There’s a balance to strike between alerts that are timely and relevant, and those which are too frequent and actually end up annoying users rather than keeping them hooked.
 You need hard data on retention rates to make decisions.

 3. Analyze App Performance